In this post...

 Risk management software has many different applications, depending on your industry and job function.
 If this is your first time shopping for solutions, it’s a good idea to define your specific use intent and look for products that offer matching functionality.
 To give you a better idea of the landscape, here are some of the most common ways organizations use risk management software:

-Many software and IT project management tools are built with internal risk management systems or with risk management protocols in mind.
-These software tools help teams understand and assess possible risks in funds and workforce allocation as they pertains to IT and development projects.
+Many software and IT project management tools like LogicManager and TimeCamp are built with internal risk management systems or with risk management protocols in mind.
+These software tools help teams understand and assess possible risks in funds and workforce allocation as they pertain to IT and development projects.
 This includes ensuring that team members don’t have too much on their to-do lists and assessing information and data security.
 Penetration testing is a common part of IT risk management because it can help identify vulnerabilities in software before it goes public.

 HR and internal audit departments ensure that business resources are used to their fullest potential.
 Risk management software helps these departments understand over and under-utilized staff, project costs and inefficiencies, and financial risks associated with vendor and customer relationships.